luozongtong123/wget/README.md

-files that can not download from here.
+files that can not download from earth.